What Are Premarital Agreements?

 A premarital agreement should contain a detailed premarital history, including any and all circumstances relevant to each party.
 This is especially important if one party is marrying for a second or third time and has children from one or all previous marriages.
 An effective premarital agreement must also include a thorough disclosure of each party’s assets and liabilities, as well as how earnings during the marriage will be shared in the event of a divorce.

-If you decide to enter a premarital agreement with your future spouse, we highly recommend that you consult an experienced family law attorney.
-While a premarital agreement may sound relatively straightforward, it is nevertheless a complicated legal tool best explained by a compassionate Sacramento family lawyer.
+If you decide to enter a premarital agreement with your future spouse, we highly recommend that you consult with an attorney that has experience in both divorce and family law.
+While a premarital agreement may sound relatively straightforward, it is nevertheless a complicated legal tool best explained by a compassionate lawyer.
 Indeed, in the absence of competent legal counsel, a premarital agreement may create even more issues down the road, especially if drawn up incorrectly.

 If you are currently considering proceeding with a premarital agreement, call the reliable attorneys at Bez Law Firm P.C. today.